fullstack-storyteller/Practice/WebAPI/4-workinand-enabling-ssl.md

 ![ssl](./images/14.PNG)

-You may see an issue while issue / lunaching the webapi in web browser.
+You may see an issue while issue / launching the webapi in web browser.
 That's because, the ssl certificate provided by the IIS Express / localhost in not in trusted certificates.
 So open `the run command`-> launch `mmc.exe`.
 Here, go to `File` -> `Add/Remove Snap-in` -> `Certificates`

-Select `certificates` -> you will find localhost -> Export it to you local without private. -> Import it to `Trusted Root Certification Authorities`
+Select `certificates` -> you will find localhost -> Export it to your local without private. -> Import it to `Trusted Root Certification Authorities`

 Once done, close all instance of the browsers -> launch the api again